 Guelph’s decision-making criteria

-In addition to meeting to Board’s requirements, we’re considering what’s most important for Guelph Hydro customers and the community.
+In addition to meeting to board’s requirements, we’re considering what’s most important for Guelph Hydro customers and the community.

 The Strategies and Options Committee will make its recommendation to Guelph City Council who has the authority to make decisions about the future of Guelph Hydro.

-buy, sell, merge or maintain full ownership
+Explore options: buy, sell, merge or maintain full ownership

 Begin community engagement

-Present findings Guelph City Council in early 2017
+Present findings Guelph City Council

-compare with maintaining full ownership
+Compare to maintaining full ownership

 Make recommendation to City Council